 In order to update the content location for your media, you’ll need to Edit a library and then add the appropriate folder for where your content is now located.
 Leave the existing/previous folder location in there for now.

 You’ll need to do this for each of your libraries, but you should probably complete the process for one at a time.

 Update the Library

-After adding the new content folder, an update for the Library will probably start.
-If not, simply do an Update Library.
+After adding the new content folder, a scan of the library will probably start.
+If not, simply do a standard Scan Library Files.

 Related Page: Library Actions